robertfasano/emergent/docs/source/index.rst

 exploration of many-dimensional parameter spaces.
 Many algorithms specifically suited for this task are available in open-source libraries, and EMERGENT provides a simple syntactic structure to leverage these algorithms to optimize your own experiment.
-This is accomplished through three class archetypes: the Input, Device, and Control nodes.
+This is accomplished through three class modules: the Input, Thing, and Hubs.
 Input nodes are simple structures which only serve to represent the state of some experimental knob.
-Device nodes are the glue between EMERGENT and device APIs that can change physical variables in the lab.
-Lastly, Control nodes measure experimental outcomes and issue commands to connected Devices to optimize the result.
+Things are the glue between EMERGENT and device APIs that can change physical variables in the lab.
+Lastly, Hub nodes measure experimental outcomes and issue commands to connected Things to optimize the result.